Joyce Carol Vincent was a 38-year-old woman in London with a family and friends. So why did it take over two years for people to realize she had died?

-As more people came forward and more details emerged, it seemed that Vincent’s life was shrouded in mystery.
+As more people came forward and more details emerged, it seemed that her life was shrouded in mystery.

-She had worked for an accounting firm called Earnt & Young until she quit in 2001 without giving a reason.
+Born on October 19, 1965, in London’s Hammersmith district, Joyce Carol Vincent had worked for the big accounting firm Ernst & Young until she quit in 2001 without giving a reason.
 Colleagues recalled conflicting stories about her departure.
 Some said she was traveling with a group of 20 people, others said she had been headhunted for another job.

 An article from the Glasgow Herald reported that friends categorized her as someone “who walked out of jobs if she clashed with a colleague, and who moved from one flat to the next all over London.
 She didn’t answer the phone to her sister and didn’t appear to have her own circle of friends, instead relying on the company of relative strangers who came with the package of a new boyfriend, a colleague, or flatmate.”

-It was also revealed that Vincent spent time between her departure from the firm and her death in a home for refugees of domestic violence.
+It was also revealed that Vincent spent time between her departure from the firm and her death in a home for victims of domestic violence.

-As for family, she was the oldest of four sisters, but the only one living in the U.K. Her father worked as a carpenter and her mother died when she was just a child.
+As for family, she was the youngest of five sisters but the only one living in the United Kingdom.
+Her father worked as a carpenter and her mother died when she was just a child.

 While the amount of time that went by after Joyce Vincent’s death continues to be baffling, it’s become clear that the life she seemed to lead didn’t always match up with what was happening beneath the surface.